 Get a free developer account and start making your systems observable.

-It is a set of practices that helps developers take a deep dive into the nitty-gritty of distributed systems throughout their developmental and operational lifecycle.
+It is a set of practices that helps developers understand the details of distributed systems throughout their developmental and operational lifecycle.

-Typically executed by dedicated software tools, observability helps developers gain end-to-end visibility of their distributed infrastructure in real-time.
-It enables them to monitor key performance indicators and metrics, troubleshoot and debug applications and networks, detect anomalies, identify patterns or trends, and address issues before they hit the bottom line.
+Typically, observability helps developers gain end-to-end real-time visibility of their distributed infrastructure.
+It enables them to monitor key performance indicators and metrics, troubleshoot and debug applications and networks, detect anomalies, identify patterns or trends, and address issues before they impact the bottom line.

 This way, developers can create a resilient and scalable IT infrastructure that works in tandem with continuous integration and continuous delivery (CI/CD) pipelines while ensuring optimal health and performance.